gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 <details>
 <summary>Show data collection steps ||| Hide data collection steps</summary>

 As mentioned previously, the training data for this project was collected from the Kami app.
 As you can imagine, manually encoding levels as graphs would be a tedious process.
-To convert screenshots of levels into graphs automatically, we can use a simple image processing pipeline:
+To convert screenshots of levels into graphs automatically, I coded up a simple image processing pipeline that I applied to screenshots of all the levels in the game.

 1. Extract 3x3 patches from the image in a lattice pattern.
 2. Use K-means clustering for denoising to identify which patches have which colors.